 The value of Feedback

-* Students receive immediate feedback from the SPs unique perspective on what they saw, heard and experienced during an encounter
+* After an encounter with an SP, students receive immediate feedback on what they saw, heard and experienced during an encounter

 * This feedback gives the student valuable information about the effectiveness of their interviewing and communication skills

-* The student and SP can choose to return to a difficult part of the encounter and try something new, so that even when a student is struggling with communication, they have the opportunity to practice and try again within a safe environment
+* The student and SP can choose to return to a difficult part of the encounter and try something new, so that even when a student is struggling with communication, they have the opportunity to practice in a safe environment

 How do SPs know what to do?

-SPs are carefully trained for a role by reviewing and practicing a written scenario with a trainer.
+SPs are trained for a role by reviewing and practicing a written scenario with a trainer.
 A typical medical scenario includes background history of the patient and the symptoms associated with the presenting complaint.
-During the training, the SPs and trainer will practice a variety of encounters so that the SP is prepared for a variety of possibilities.
-All of our roles are clinically based on real patients.
+During the training, the SPs and trainer will practice a variety of encounters so that the SP is prepared for a variety of responses.
+All of our roles based on real patients.